 For next week: Research some details that might fill in the cultural and historical context of your story.
 What was going on around the narrator (you)?
 This can include music trends, clothing, values, cultural conflicts, etc. Have fun with this.
+Respond to 2 classmates' pieces with encouraging remarks in the Google document.

 Class 4: Character development in the memoir.
-How do we develop scenes with dialogue and gesture when the characters are ourselves and our families?
+How do we develop scenes with dialogue and gesture when the characters are ourselves and our friends/families?

 For next week: develop a scene between two central characters.
 Think of this as a "dance" in which each person makes a move and the other reacts or responds (750 words max).
+Respond to 2 classmates' pieces with encouraging remarks in the Google document.